Skip to content

 This means that programs are hardware-independent until compilation: drive strengths are naturally expressed as multiples of the interaction strength, and the same program can be compiled to different devices without modification.

+More details about the connection to physical units are provided in the section Adimensionalization and Compilation.
 The following table summarizes the parameters appearing in the Hamiltonian and their allowed ranges.

 Symbol Description Range